swill/cca_import/README.md

 $ ./cca_import -h
 Usage of ./cca_import:
-  -bucket="": The container where the files should be uploaded -dir="": Absolute or relative path to a directory to be uploaded -endpoint="https://auth-east.cloud.ca/v2.0": The Cloud.ca object storage public url -identity="": Your Cloud.ca object storage identity -password="": Your Cloud.ca object storage password -prefix="": A prefix to the path of each object uploaded to the bucket
+  -bucket="": The container where the files should be uploaded -concurrent=4: The number of files to be uploaded concurrently (reduce if 'too many files open' errors occur) -dir="": Absolute or relative path to a directory to be uploaded -endpoint="https://auth-east.cloud.ca/v2.0": The Cloud.ca object storage public url -identity="": Your Cloud.ca object storage identity -password="": Your Cloud.ca object storage password -prefix="": A prefix added to the path of each object uploaded to the bucket
 ```

 An example run would look like the following.